angular/angular/aio/content/guide/router-tutorial-toh.md

 This section has covered the following:

-* Organizing the app into feature areas.
+* Organizing the application into feature areas.
 * Navigating imperatively from one component to another.
 * Passing information along in route parameters and subscribe to them in the component.
 * Importing the feature area NgModule into the `AppModule`.